virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   // ...
 }
 ```
-Flares will be animated using a remaped `sin` function with some arbitrary offset.
+Flares will be animated using a remapped `sin` function with some arbitrary offset.
 An example of a star with and without flares:

 <p align="center">
 <img src="assets/Star_Example.png" width="600px">
 </p>

-Having a way to generate stars, we can run a loop to generate stars, and at the end of each iteration increase grid size and reduce star's size.
-Back in `draw_stars` we first initialize some state
+Having a way to generate stars, we can run a loop to generate them, and at the end of each iteration, increase the grid size and reduce star's size.
+Back in `draw_stars`, we first initialize some state:

 ```glsl
 vec3 draw_stars( in vec3 rd )